Russel88/DAtest/README.md

-predictor with multiple levels; either there is one p-value indicating whether the categories are similar or different (e.g. in ANOVA), or there is one p-value for each level, often where the first level is set as intercept and the remaining levels are tested against the intercept.
+predictor with multiple levels; either there is one p-value indicating whether the categories are similar or different (e.g. in ANOVA), or there is one p-value for each level, often where the first level is set as intercept and the remaining levels are tested against the intercept (e.g. in linear regression).
+For some methods you can choose which option fits you, with other methods not, but it is crucial that this option is similar in the `testDA` function as in the final analysis.
+Use the `out.anova` argument to set this.

-For some methods you can choose which option fits you, with other methods not, but it is crucial that this option is similar in the `testDA` function as in the final analysis (use the `out.anova` argument).
+Below is a description of how the methods treat multi-class predictors:

 All linear models (also GLMs) output results (including p-values) from `anova`/`drop1` functions and are thus testing the `predictor` variable